rwieruch/blog_robinwieruch_content/reasons-why-i-moved-from-angular-to-react.md

 <hr class="section-divider">

 In conclusion I hope these reasons help you to have a better understanding of the React ecosystem.
 Maybe they help you to make a personal decision if you want to hop on the React train in 2017.
 Personally it helped me to reflect about my decision to start to learn React.
 Apart from that it was an upside that my company {{% a_blank "Small Improvements" "https://careers.small-improvements.com/?ref=robinwieruch.de" %}} did this step as well in the mid of last year.
-But we have plenty of Angular leftovers and are keen to hire people who know both solutions :D
+But we have plenty of Angular leftovers and are keen to hire people who know both solutions.

+{{% read_more "Tips to learn React + Redux" "https://www.robinwieruch.de/tips-to-learn-react-redux/" %}}

+{{% read_more "The SoundCloud Client in React + Redux" "https://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}